open-cradle/cradle/docs/milestone3/work.md

 - Decide what (meta-)information should be put where: in a request, in the resolution context, in request properties; as template argument or inside a struct/class.
   Try to cut down the number of template instantiations.
-- As a starter, only synchronous (=blocking) requests

 ### Shared memory optimization
-Sending large blobs across normal RPC channels will be slow, which might in practice even mean that reusing a cached result from the RPC server would be slower than recalculating it in-process.
+Sending large blobs across normal RPC channels will be slow, which could very well mean that reusing a cached result from the RPC server would be slower than recalculating it in-process.
 A major performance improvement will be to store these blobs in shared memory, that can be directly accessed by various clients.